 Finally, around 3:45, about eight hours after I left Taylor Lodge, I made it to Taft Lodge, a distance of only 6.8 miles.
 The food detour turned out to be much more of a time sink than I had anticipated, I was tired, and running on low morale after the incident on the Cliff Trail.
 I wanted to go further, but I didn't feel confident I'd have the energy to do it.
 However, I still got to where my plan called for me to be today, so with that in mind, I decided to end the day at Taft.

 Taft Lodge is a fairly nice shelter.
-Elevated, it has a nice porch out font.
-Inside is a large dining table, and two sets of two-high bunks, with a total capacity of 24 if everyone packs in tightly.
+Elevated, it has a small porch out font.
+Inside is a large dining table, and two sets of bunks, with a total capacity of 24 if everyone packed in tightly.
 Also, an elevated platform provides a bunk space for the shelter's caretaker, who sleeps in the shelter, as opposed to in a special tent space, as in most other shelters with caretakers.

 The shelter was also fairly full: a family on an outing made up at least ten people in the shelter, plus me, Climber, and Sidewinder, and a few others.
 Then, around 5 pm, a group of ten girls arrived, part of a Farm and Wilderness club, which would have put the shelter well over capacity if they all tried to stay in the shelter.
 Fortunately, only the two group leaders stayed in the shelter; the other eight disappeared off into the woods to camp.
 (Presumably this was worked out in advance, since there's normally no camping allowed near Taft Lodge.)